 - Prohibiting Sacraments from people, in this day and age, will cause undue suffering for billions of people and all sentient inhabitants of Earth.
 However, regulation of Sacraments, only by those who are qualified and competent in the field, is supported to ensure optimum results, on a percentage basis, for the society that utilizes Sacraments.

-- Sacrament utilization is not exclusive to Native Americans, it is a doctrine that is inclusive to any and all ethnicities and while there are some Sacraments that are unique to different ethnicities, most Sacraments are common to all of them, with the only difference being the carrier plants of the molecules of interest.
+- Sacrament utilization is not exclusive to Native Americans, it is a doctrine that is inclusive to any and all ethnicities and while there are some Sacraments that are unique to different ethnicities, many Sacraments are common to all of them, with the only difference being the carrier plants of the molecules of interest, and even the Sacraments they don’t have in common still share an overall similarity of spiritual effects and benefits.
 European Americans, African Americans, Asian Americans, Middle Eastern Americans, Oceanian Americans, and so forth all have the inherent and Constitutional right to practice their native religion or the religious doctrines of their ancestors, or to practice the doctrines of any culture that has ever existed on this planet, and they have the right to revise, modify, or pick and choose which parts of those doctrines they wish to apply to their lives.
-The U.S. government must not demand that these ethnic groups adhere only to traditional ways, as much of the data regarding their indigenous practices has been lost and must be recreated in ways that are compatible with the modern world.
+The U.S. government must not demand that these ethnic groups adhere only to traditional ways, as much of the data regarding their indigenous practices has been lost, and many of the traditions must be revised as many of them are no longer considered ethical or moral in today’s world.

 Second, according to the laws of man:

 - Constitutional rights to the free exercise of religion

 - Declaration of Independence states that people have the right to Life, Liberty and the pursuit of Happiness